 This list is not exhaustive of the factors that may affect any of the Company's forward-looking statements.
-Although the Company believes its expectations are based upon reasonable assumptions and have attempted to identify important factors that could cause actual actions, events, or results to differ materially from statements.

-those described in forward-looking statements, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended.
-See the section entitled "Risk Factors" below, and in the section entitled "Risk Factors" in the Company's annual information form dated as of March 18, 2022, for the financial year ended December 31, 2021 (the "Annual cause results to differ materially from forward-looking
+Although the Company believes its expectations are based upon reasonable assumptions and have attempted to identify important factors that could cause actual actions, events, or results to differ materially from those described in forward-looking statements, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended.
+See the section entitled "Risk Factors" below, and in the section entitled "Risk Factors" in the Company's annual information form dated as of March 18, 2022, for the financial year ended December 31, 2021 (the "Annual Information Form"), for additional risk factors that could cause results to differ materially from forward-looking statements.